 You can remove your name from a Waitlist at any time by unchecking the box of the Waitlist you'd previously selected.

 Do upperclass students also live on campus?

 Yes!
 All residential campuses welcome students to live on campus beyond their first year.
 Many students find the greatest convenience is saving time – to and from classes, activities, events, clubs/organizations, recreation and study, meetings, common and green spaces, dining, bookstore, project collaboration, faculty offices, and so much more!
 We do have space for you to #LiveOn.
 There are also many Living Learning Communities (LLCs) created especially for you!

 Students will need to Request Housing during the housing process timeline.

 Where can I pick up my mail and packages?

-Mailboxes are located in Bowman Hall; packages can be picked up at the Bowman desk between 1:00 p.m. and 5:00 p.m., Monday through Friday and between 1:00 p.m. and 4:00 p.m. on Saturday and Sunday.
+Mailboxes are located in Bowman Hall; packages can be picked up at the Bowman desk between 1:00 p.m. and 5:00 p.m., Monday through Friday and between 11:00 a.m. and 2:00 p.m. on Saturday.
+The mailroom is closed on Sunday.
 Please be prepared to show your id+ Card or mobile credential to pick up your package.